Kelly defends Trump’s call to war widow, raps congresswoman

 And Kelly added that Dunford told him that “when he died, he was surrounded by the best men on this earth, his friends.
 That’s what the president tried to say to four families the other day.”

+Islamic militants on motorcycles brought rocket-propelled grenades and heavy machine guns, killing the four and wounding others after shattering the windows of unarmored U.S. trucks.
+The attack happened in a remote corner of Niger where Americans and local counterparts had been meeting with community leaders.

+Kelly said Thursday that small groups of Americans are being sent overseas, including to Niger, to help train local people to fight the IS group “so that we don’t have to send large numbers of troops.”

-Hs speech was a direct rebuke to Wilson, who was in the car with Sgt.
-La David Johnson’s family in Miami when Trump called Tuesday.
-She said in an interview that Trump had told the widow that “you know that this could happen when you signed up for it … but it still hurts.”
-He also referred to Johnson as “your guy,” Wilson said, which the congresswoman found insensitive.
+His speech was a rebuke to Wilson, who was in the car with the family of Sgt.
+Johnson when Trump called Tuesday.
+She said in an interview that Trump had told Johnson’s widow that “you know that this could happen when you signed up for it … but it still hurts.”

+A spokeswoman said Wilson stood by her earlier comments.
+The congresswoman herself, asked by WSVN-TV in Florida about Kelly’s remarks, replied only indirectly.

+“Let me tell you what my mother told me when I was little,” Wilson said.
+“She said, `The dog can bark at the moon all night long, but it doesn’t become an issue until the moon barks back.”‘

 Kelly on Thursday said that his family got calls from Robert’s friends in Afghanistan attesting to his character.
 Those calls, he said as he fought back tears, were the most important.